idarshandalwadi/hibernate-practice/Solution-code-hibernate-inheritance-mapped-superclass/src/ReadMe.txt

 ====================
 Code changes:
 ====================
-Inside the User(Super) class: //Will not remove any othe annotations except @Entity, @Inheritance.
+Inside the User(Super) class: //Will not remove any other annotations except @Entity, @Inheritance.
 -----------------------------------
 @MappedSuperclass
 public class User implements Serializable {